Astat7/fps-game/documentation/player_control.md

 - reloading – used to tract if the player is currently reloading the gun
 - dead – used to track if the player has died
 ## Methods
+### rotate_camera
+- returns void
+Allows the player to rotate the camera vertically and horizontally by moving the mouse
+#### arguments
+- event – holds input from the player